WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can use **referrer IAM condition** to **allow request from specific web pages**.

+##### Precedence

+There is a precedence in which **acls** or **bucket policies** are evaluated.

+1. Does the requester has the perrmision to do stuff on s3?
+2. Does the bucket policy has the necessary permissions ?
+3. **If the bucket owner is not the owner of the object** does the **object acl** allow for the action?

+The step 3 is crucial.
+Remember that whenever you upload something to a bucket that is not yours, you can control how much access to the underlying object the bucket owner has.

 #### Encryption

 - **PER OBJECT** basis